panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 ---
 title: 'How && and || Operators Really Work in JavaScript'
-description: 'How && and || Operators Really Work in JavaScript'
+description: '&& and || operate not only on boolean types, but also on falsy and truty values.'
 published: '2020-04-07T12:00Z'
 modified: '2020-04-07T12:00Z'
 thumbnail: './images/javascript-import-module-drawback-cover-3.png'